HarleyCody/rumor/readme.md

 This App(Rumor) will cooperate with volunteers from different provinces of China to provide authentic and certain information.

 ## Getting Started
 I will instruct you to deploy this app on your local environment(mainly, Windows).
-Other system and take.

 Steps are: